 These days this typically working-class neighborhood is being gentrified and bringing in more and more fancy eateries and bars, but it still has an authentic feel.
 It’s one of the few places in the city where you can hear Dutch being spoken as well as French.
 Locals here are known as Marolliens after the old dialect that used to be used in this district.

 Throughout the years, Les Marolles has accumulated a number of different nationalities and it’s now a diverse hub of different cultures – making the cuisine something to dive headfirst into.
-Immigrants from North Africa, Spain, Turkey, Syria, France and more all contribute to a hotpot of flavors.
+Immigrants from North Africa, Spain, Turkey, Syria, France, and more all contribute to a hotpot of flavors.

 One of its highlights is the flea market that takes over Place du Jeu de Balle/ Vossenplein every day called Vieux Marché.
 It’s a great place to bag a bargain and interact with the locals.
 It’s also known for a lively nightclub scene, with Fuse and Bazaar as two favorites.

-Other sights include the Palace of Justice, the organic market of Atelier des Tanneurs, the beautiful Poelaert Square and Notre-Dame de la Chapelle – one of Brussels’ oldest churches.
+Other sights include the Palace of Justice, the organic market of Atelier des Tanneurs, the beautiful Poelaert Square, and Notre-Dame de la Chapelle – one of Brussels’ oldest churches.

 Ixelles is a trendy area of town to the south of the center (the Grand Place is only a fifteen-minute walk away), that historically used to be a separate town until the growth of the city absorbed it.
 It’s long been an artistic center, and the birthplace of famous writers, actors, and artists (including Audrey Hepburn).

-Home to two universities, the atmosphere here is young and lively.
+It's possibly the best place to stay in Brussels as a student.
+As it's home to two universities, the atmosphere here is young and lively.
 It has a bit of everything – top-quality shopping streets, cobblestone lanes, wooded parks, up-market eateries, art galleries, and interesting architecture.

 It’s split down the middle by a significant street called Avenue Louise which is known for its luxury and designer shops and bustling nightlife.
 Avenue Louise is a pricier boulevard, full of Art Deco buildings and fancy homes of diplomats.
 The district on the whole is fairly affluent but because of the student population, there are places to stay with more affordable prices too.